kannikakabilar/Kannika-Notas/Checkpoint/README.md

 5\. &ensp; Lowest Common Ancester - LeetCode Q1123

 6\. &ensp; All paths from source to target - LeetCode Q797
-Hint-Note: Sometimes integer & hashmap variables need to be declared outside functions (lie global variables to keep track of data) - (fo ex: tracking total sum of the node values for each level of a binary tree)
+<br>Hint-Note: Sometimes integer & hashmap variables need to be declared outside functions (lie global variables to keep track of data) - (fo ex: tracking total sum of the node values for each level of a binary tree)

 7\. &ensp; Cousins in Binary Tree II - LeetCode Q2641

 8\. &ensp; Back-Tracking DFS - Pseudo-Palindromic Paths in a Binary Tree - LeetCode Q1457
-Hint-Note: When values are within a certain range (ie: 0 to n-1) - using an array might be faster than a hashmap
+<br>Hint-Note: When values are within a certain range (ie: 0 to n-1) - using an array might be faster than a hashmap

 9\. &ensp; Find Largest Value in Each Tree Row - LeetCode Q515